tede12/raft-implementation-with-spring-boot/README.md

    mvn clean install
    ```

+### Node Configuration

+Each node in the Raft cluster requires specific configuration properties:

+- `node.id`: A unique identifier for the node (e.g., `node1`).
+- `node.cluster-nodes`: A comma-separated list of all nodes in the cluster, including the current node's URL (e.g.,
+  `localhost:8000,localhost:8001,localhost:8002`).

 ## Running the Application

 To run a Raft cluster with multiple nodes, execute the application on different ports with unique node IDs.
 Open